 I snorkelled through a school of big-eyed salema fish as sea lions played with a ray, barrel-rolling to the seabed before coming back up to check me out.
 Another time a gaggle of marine iguanas belly-hugged the lava outcrops by the beach as two mockingbirds hopped after a newborn sea lion – while its mother, conscious of the Galapagos hawk overhead, attempted to drag her baby to the safety of the sea.

-With “Attenborough moments” like these waiting at every turn, it’s no surprise that Galapagos cruises are bucket-list gold.
+With “Attenborough moments” like these waiting at every turn, it’s no surprise that a Galapagos cruise is bucket-list gold.

 The 19 main islands of the Galapagos are strung out near the Equator, around 1,000 miles off the Ecuador’s Pacific coast.
 Only four of the islands – Santa Cruz, San Cristobal, Isabela and Floreana – are inhabited, and as 97 per cent of the area lies protected within the Galapagos National Park, a cruise is the best way to see as much as possible in the brief time available.